5 CREDIT HOURS

 • Weekly classroom component which meets on Mondays from 4:45-6:10 p.m. in classroom G (summer session meets at Criminal Justice Center);

 • Successful completion of four semesters and at least 48 credit hours;

 • Be in good academic standing;

-• Successful completion of Professional Responsibility, Evidence, Trial Advocacy, and Criminal Procedure (Florida Criminal Procedure OR Federal Criminal Procedure); and
+• Successful completion of Professional Responsibility, Evidence, Trial Advocacy, and Criminal Procedure (Criminal Procedure Investigations OR Florida Criminal Procedure OR Federal Criminal Procedure); and

 • Must have received a letter of approval (sometimes called a Notice of Registrant Clearance) from The Florida Board of Bar Examiners or expect to receive one at least eight weeks before participating in a clinic program.

 • Submit a completed application by the appropriate deadline (for more information, see www.law.stetson.edu/clinics); and